Azure/kubernetes-hackfest/labs/paas/otomi/4_netpols/README.md

 10. Go to the console and select `Settings` under your team.

-11. Under NetworkPolicy, enable `Network Policies`
+11. Under NetworkPolicy, enable `Network Policies`.

 Now go to the Guestbook application and notice that your messages are gone and you can't submit new messages.
 This is because traffic between the frontend and the 2 redis services is not permitted anymore.
 Let's fix this.

-12. Click on the `redis-leader` service
+12. Click on the `redis-leader` service.

 13. Under Network Policies, select `Allow selected` and click `Add Item`.
 Add the following 2 items and Submit: